Vinni-Cedraz/push_swap_averager/README.md

 That is an improvement of 2400% in accuracy, without adding any extra time to the program execution.

-I know I could have done it all with a short `Bash` script, and it would make for a shorter code and a simpler program.
-I had done it before...
-But it was taking three and one and a half hours to test 10,000 combinations of size
-500. This is why this tester was written in `C`: a compiled language with low-level scope which is usually faster and supports a multithreaded approach.

 ## Trivia
 - The longest English word with all its letters in alphabetical order is "aegilops," which is a type of plant.